| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 7.625 inch - 2 (.875) = 5.875 inch.

-The weight of the movable fuel bundle support pipe is about:
+The sodium pressure required to lift the movable fuel bundle is given by:

 Simple thermal expansion of a fuel rod over 5 deg C is about: